-Shizuka Ryokan has been the proud and happy host to a variety of special celebrations including weddings, anniversaries and even proposals.
-Small corporate groups have also booked the entire retreat for meetings and residential workshops.
-Feel free to call our experienced event organisers to discuss your ideas.
+Shizuka Ryokan has been host to a variety of celebrations including weddings, anniversaries and birthdays.
+Corporate groups have booked the entire retreat for meetings and residential workshops.
+Please phone Catherine Defina to discuss your ideas.

 Do you accommodate small groups?

-Shizuka Ryokan’s six guestrooms each normally accommodate double or twin share couples, thus providing a maximum capacity of up to 12 persons.
-Thus, the retreat is the perfect setting for small groups.
-With the added attraction of the in-house spa treatments, Shizuka Ryokan is often chosen for indulgent “girls’ weekends”.
+Shizuka Ryokan has six guestrooms, and can accommodate two guests per room.
+This makes our ryokan the perfect setting for small groups.
+With the added attraction of the spa and wellness treatments, Shizuka Ryokan is often chosen for indulgent ‘girls’ weekends’.

 Do you host corporate functions?

-Corporate groups can conduct a range of functions, including small conferences, meetings, retreats and workshops in an unusual yet private environment.
-These tailor-made residential events may be arranged through the proprietors who are experienced in the organisation of a wide range of events.
+Corporate groups can conduct small conferences, meetings, retreats and workshops in an unusual yet private environment.
+These tailor-made events may be arranged through Catherine Defina, who is experienced in event planning.

 Can I use your spa services if I am not staying at Shizuka?

-The wide ranging menu of spa services is often a highlight of a stay at Shizuka Ryokan.
-Indulging in these services whilst in residence enables guests to fully relax and enjoy the after-glow in the privacy of their own guestroom after experiencing perhaps a facial or body wrap.
-Accordingly, we strongly urge intending guests to book spa treatments at the time of their original accommodation booking.
-Whilst we must ensure that our house guests receive their preferred services, there are sometimes limited opportunities remaining for non-residents to enjoy such services in periods of lower demand such as mid-week.
-Non-resident day spa visitors are however not eligible for the $10 per hour discount routinely provided to resident guests.
+Yes.
 Day spa enquiries are welcome.
+The menu of spa and wellness services is often a highlight of a stay at Shizuka Ryokan.
+Indulging in these services while in residence enables guests to fully relax and enjoy the afterglow in the privacy of their own guestroom.
+We urge intending guests to book spa treatments at the time of their original accommodation booking.
+Whilst we ensure that our accommodation guests receive their preferred services, there are sometimes opportunities remaining for non-residents to enjoy our services.
+Non-resident day spa visitors are ineligible for the $10 discount provided to resident guests.

 Has Shizuka Ryokan been featured in the media?